What are Plastics?

 - Frequently Asked Questions – FAQs

 Plastic has become an inseparable and integral part of our lives.
 The amount of plastics consumed annually has been growing steadily.
-Its low density, strength, user friendly designs, fabrication capabilities, long life, light weight and low cost are the factors behind such phenomenal growth.
+Its low density, strength, user-friendly designs, fabrication capabilities, long life, low weight and low cost are the factors behind such phenomenal growth.

 Plastic waste is very visible as it contributes to a large volume of the total solid wastes.
 Precisely because of their large visibility plastic wastes have been viewed as a serious solid waste problem.